AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 is the **average certified radius** (ACR): add those radii, using radius zero for an incorrect input, and divide by the dataset size.

 The average hides how the radii are distributed.
-More subtly, the radius
+More subtly, the ideal radius

 $$
 R=\sigma\Phi^{-1}(p_A)